-In the UK, systematic and planned gambling has been part of the society for a long time, coming out of lounges, hotels, inns, public houses, and clubs.
+Gambling has been a part of society for a long time, having been a feature of hotels, inns, and lounges in the past.
 Casinos surely have a rich culture, but is everyone familiar with their history and operations?

-Check out the list below about the casinos you must know about.
+Check out the list below to learn more about casinos you must know about.

-The word “casino” originated back in the 18th century in Italy from Italian, short of casa ‘house’, from Latin casa meaning ‘cottage’ that means “a little house”.
-The actual origin of gambling is not known but the first organised European gambling house was the Ridotto in Venice, Italy in 1638 to arrange controlled gambling at the time of the carnival season.
+The word “casino” originated back in the 18th century in Italy from Italian, short for ‘casa,’ meaning house.
+The actual origin of gambling is not known but the first organised European gambling house was the Ridotto in Venice, Italy in 1638.
+The purpose of the Ridotto was to arrange and control gambling at the time of the carnival season.
 It had a formal dress code and it required the players to wear three-cornered hats and masks.

-The British gambling hub was initially Bath but was later shifted to London in the late 18th century after many posh clubs began to develop.
-These clubs were only for the members and had grown out of coffeehouses and other meeting places for the elite classes of society.
+The largest gambling hub in Britain was originally located in the city of Bath.
+Later, in the 18th century, it was shifted to London after many posh clubs began to develop.
+These were exclusive, members-only clubs and had grown out of coffeehouses and other meeting places for the elite classes of society.
 White’s, the earliest gentleman’s club in London, was formerly a chocolate house.

-The biggest prize ever won at the slots machine was in Las Vegas on March 21st, 2003.
-Everyone wants to win it big on the slots.
-In 2003, a 25-year-old engineer hit the city’s largest slot jackpot ever after playing at the $100 megabucks machine.
+The biggest prize ever won at a slot machine was in Las Vegas on March 21st, 2003.
+Everyone wants to win it big on the slots, but most aren’t lucky enough.
+In 2003, however, a 25-year-old engineer hit the city’s largest slot jackpot in history after playing at the $100 megabucks machine.
 He won a staggering $39,710,826.36.

-This player from Las Vegas is a high roller and a legend in the gambling world who went from broke to millionaire many times.
-A high roller is a gambler who puts large amounts of money at stake.
-His longest winning streak referred to as “The Run”, saw him turn $50 to $40 million in less than 3 years, only to lose it all again the following year.
+Archie Karas is a gambling legend.
+A Las Vegas native, he is a high roller who has gone back and forth between broke and millionaire many times.
+He is known for always going big, betting as much as he can with little regard for the risks he is taking.
+His longest winning streak, referred to as “The Run”, saw him turn $50 to $40 million in less than 3 years, only to lose it all again the following year.

 Former Football player Teddy Sheringham is a celebrity hero in the Casino scene today.
-After an excellent career in Football, Sheringham has tried his hand at Poker and can now be found playing poker tournaments in Europe and also the World Series of Poker held in Las Vegas.
+After an excellent career in football, Sheringham has tried his hand at Poker.
+He has done exceedingly well, and can now be found playing poker tournaments in Europe and at the World Series of Poker tournaments held in Las Vegas.
 He won $330,000 from tournament earnings.

-Games at casino have a built in advantage for the house which is known as the ‘house edge’.
-If the player wants the best chance of winning, he must play either Craps or online Blackjack.
+Every game at casino has a built in advantage for the house, which is known as the ‘house edge.’
+If the player wants the best chance of winning, he must play either craps or blackjack.
 But these games do require skill and are not for first timers in the casino!
 Craps has a 0.5% advantage and Blackjack has a 1% advantage, which means they will yield the maximum profit for the player.

 Poker requires patience and skill; tournaments generally last for a month or two.
 But in 1881 in the cellar of a theatre in Arizona, a poker game was hosted that ran continuously for 24 hours a day, for close to eight and a half years.
 People say that around $10,000,000 changed hands during this tenure of the marathon Poker.

-The pain of a loss in gambling is enormous especially if a player loses a huge sum while playing the roulette table or poker, but maybe not quite like Robert Maxwell.
-He lost a whooping £1.5 million in just three minutes time after playing 3 roulette wheels simultaneously.
+The pain of a loss in gambling can be enormous.
+Especially if a player loses a huge sum while playing roulette or poker… But it is hard to find a situation worse than Robert Maxwell’s.
+He lost a whopping £1.5 million in just three minutes time after playing 3 roulette wheels simultaneously.